MAY UPDATE 2022

 I am therefore starting the process of selecting images which might work.
 However, art is still very subjective, but the initial flurry online demonstrates a growing need for good work to be snapped up.
-Many photographers don’t have what is needed or don’t have any content suitable, but are still flooding the ether with low-grade images but seem to sell if there is enough of a back story around the creator.
+Many photographers don’t have what is needed or no content suitable, but are still flooding the ether with low-grade images but seem to sell if there is enough of a back story around the creator.

 It is all early, but I thought a couple from this past post was perfect; Twitter feedback has already suggested they would be interested.